SafwenNaimi/DATE-GCN/README.md

 <strong>Training</strong>

-* To train model on NTU RGB+D 60/120 with bone or motion modalities, modify line 4 in run.py and then execute it:
+* To train ATEM-GCN on NTU RGB+D 60/120 with bone or motion modalities, modify line 4 in run.py and then execute it:

       # Example: training ATEM-GCN on NTU RGB+D 120 cross subject under joint modality